muaazshoaib/muaazshoaib/README.md

 * Figma UI designs are required to start development.
 * Details of your app idea

-If you have any questions you can contact me at muaazshoaib1670@gmail.com
+If you have any questions you can contact me at https://www.linkedin.com/in/muaazshoaib/ or muaazshoaib1670@gmail.com